 Our graduates leave with strong problem-solving skills and a sound interdisciplinary context, which allow them to hit the ground running as they enter their new careers.

 Unlike a theory-based or research degree, the MPA program has an applied focus that teaches students to address society's complex problems from an interdisciplinary perspective.
 Thus, students are taught by faculty members with backgrounds in political science, economics, policy analysis, management science, law, international affairs, environmental policy, and other significant public policy areas.

-The MPA program is a two-year, 48-credit-hour program consisting of three components:
+The MPA program is a two-year, 48-credit-hour program consisting of four components:

 - A core curriculum of management, statistics, microeconomics, law, and budgeting courses.

 - A concentration area.